Legal Malpractice Lawyers in Hamilton & Toronto

 Was your legal case or transaction mishandled by your lawyer or paralegal?
 Were you given poor advice or none at all?
 Were you advised to accept a settlement that you didn’t understand, or that didn’t seem to make sense in the circumstances (i.e. at a time when you remained out of work)?
 Did your lawyer miss the statute of limitations, fail to follow the Rules of Professional Conduct, or otherwise fail to use due care in the handling of your case?
-Did you later learn that the real estate that you purchased was subject to liens, easements or other title defects that you were not made aware of at closing?
+Did you later learn that your house (or other real estate) was subject to liens, easements or other title defects that you were not made aware of at closing?
 Did any of these issues cause you to suffer serious financial losses?

 If the answer to one or more of the above questions is YES (and you suffered serious financial losses) you may have been the victim of legal malpractice (also known as professional negligence and/or solicitor’s negligence).

 Call Michael Lesage at 647-495-8995

 What is Legal Malpractice?